luebbertevan/animal-shelter-management-platform/QUESTIONS_FOR_RESCUE.md

 tagging in messages

-foster details?? do we want that I can't remeber we need delete foster option. should unassign animals and groups from them on deletion
+foster details?? do we want that I can't remeber. we want phone number only we need delete foster option. should unassign animals and groups from them on deletion